 We will always hold your information securely.

-We also follow stringent procedures to ensure we work with all personal data in line with the Data Protection Act 1998.
+We also follow stringent procedures to ensure we work with all personal data in line with the GDPR 2018.